With synthisophy in mind....

 Get involved in depolarization as described at better-angels.org: The United States is disuniting.
 The last presidential election only made clear what many have feared – that we’re becoming two Americas, each angry with the other, and neither trusting the other’s basic humanity and good intentions.
 Today Americans increasingly view their political opponents not only as misguided, but also as bad people whose ways of thinking are both dangerous and incomprehensible.
 This degree of civic rancor threatens our democracy.
 Launched in 2016, Better Angels is a bipartisan citizen’s movement to unify our divided nation.
 By bringing red and blue Americans together into a working alliance, they’re building new ways to talk to one another, participate together in public life, and influence the direction of the nation.
 Take Action.

 Overturn Citizens United vs Federal Election Commission.
 This was the landmark US corporate and campaign finance law dealing with regulation of political campaign spending by organizations.
 The US Supreme Court held (5–4) on January 21, 2010 that the free speech clause of the First Amendment to the Constitution prohibits the government from restricting expenditures from independent non-government organizations towards advertising for political candidates.
 A company or organization is not a person.
 This opened the flood gates for the super-rich to drive elections.
 Recall Thomas Jefferson’s quote: “a vast accession of strength…founded on banking institutions and monied in corporations under the guise and cloak of their favored branches of manufactures commerce and navigation, riding and ruling over the plundered ploughman and beggared yeomanry.”
 Take Action to address the super-rich driving elections.

-Should the President face impeachment?
+Should a President face impeachment?
 On what grounds?
 Research the impeachment process and take action if you see fit.
 Go to impeachdonaldtrumpnow.org and other sites for information on this topic.
 Contact your representatives and say such.
 Take Action.